 Car insurance is probably the most common annual bill that people switch each year.
-There can be hundreds of euro between different insurer’s quotes and it will go a lot further in your own pocket!
+There can be hundreds of euro between different insurers’ quotes and it will go a lot further in your own pocket!
 With the current cost of living crisis, this is a big annual bill we should be saving every possible cent on.

 Switching does not have to be complicated, but it does take a little know-how.
 It will become second nature once you’ve gone through the process.